DogeQuest

-DogeQuest (stylized as DOGEQUEST) is a website established in early 2025, publishing personal information of Tesla vehicle owners throughout the United States and doxing them, amid the Tesla Takedown protests.
+DogeQuest (stylized as DOGEQUEST) was a website established in early 2025, publishing personal information of Tesla vehicle owners throughout the United States and doxing them, amid the Tesla Takedown protests.
 The site gained notoriety in March 2025 for its interactive map feature that displayed the names, addresses, email addresses, and other private information of Tesla customers, alongside locations of Tesla facilities and charging stations.
 This led to it being characterized as potentially inciting property damage, violence, and harassment.

 Description

 Launched in early 2025, DogeQuest presented itself as "the ultimate hub for enthusiasts of the Department of Government Efficiency (DOGE)."
 The website's primary feature is an interactive map containing what it claimed to be the personal information and data of Tesla owners nationwide, as well as information about Tesla dealerships, approximate locations of Tesla Supercharger stations, and the personal data of DOGE employees.

-The website features a molotov cocktail as its cursor icon and contained language suggesting it was designed to facilitate protests against Tesla and its affiliates, amid the ongoing Tesla Takedown protests and instances of vandalism and arson of Tesla vehicles and dealerships:
+The website featured a molotov cocktail as its cursor icon and contained language suggesting it was designed to facilitate protests against Tesla and its affiliates, amid the ongoing Tesla Takedown protests and instances of vandalism and arson of Tesla vehicles and dealerships:

 “If you’re on the hunt for a Tesla to unleash your artistic flair with a spray can, just step outside — no map needed!
 At DOGEQUEST, we believe in empowering creative expressions of protest that you can execute from the comfort of your own home.”

 — DogeQuest, in response to the question: "Is DOGEQUEST a protest platform?"

-DogeQuest states it will remove individuals' information upon verification that they had sold their Tesla vehicles.
+DogeQuest stated it would remove individuals' information upon verification that they had sold their Tesla vehicles.
 The DogeQuest website was taken down and no longer accessible on the morning of 19 March 2025 but was brought back online afterwards.
 A mirrored .onion version of DogeQuest called "DOGEQUEST Unleashed" was also launched on the dark web.